-GradPath Form When Plan of Study Generally at the end of the second semester.
+GRADPATH FORM WHEN Plan of Study Generally at the end of the second semester.

 Comprehensive Exam Committee Appointment Form After coursework completion and as soon as you have determined who will serve on your committee.
 Before beginning written comprehensive exams.
 Announcement of Doctoral Comprehensive Exam At least 10 business days before your oral exam, once you set the date, time and room with your committee.
 Please note that the policy for time to degree completion begins after passing the comp exams.
 More information can be found here .
-Doctoral Dissertation Committee Appointment Before beginning dissertation proposal Announcement of Final Oral Defense At least 10 business days prior to the date of the Final Oral Examination.
-Complete the Final Oral Examination/Defense Mid-April for May graduation Mid-November for December graduation Please verify exact date for your semester with the EDLP Graduate Coordinator
+Doctoral Dissertation Committee Appointment Before beginning dissertation proposal Proposal Confirmation After successful proposal defense.
+Announcement of Final Oral Defense At least 10 business days prior to the date of the Final Oral Examination.
+Complete the Final Oral Examination/Defense Mid-April for May graduation Mid-November for December graduation Please verify the exact date for your semester with the EDLP Graduate Coordinator.